shdlabs/SSTorytime/README.md

 the resulting graph, solving for paths, and divining storylines through the data.
 The aim is to support human learning, and to assist human perception--though the results may be used together with "AI" in the future.
+Finally, there will be an API for programmers to incorporate these methods into their own explorations, either in Go or in Python.
+As a sort of "better, faster Python", Go is recommended for power scripting.

 Note-taking may be an intuitive but semi-formal approach to getting facts for reasoning, for knowledge capture, querying, and